 Day 10: Portland Area Adventures

 You have three options for your last day.
-Head west to the Willamette Valley for wine country tours and tastings, ending the night in the Portland area; OR you can head east to explore Silver Falls State Park (if you haven’t gotten enough waterfalls on this trip).
+Head west to the Willamette Valley for wine country tours (and so many family friendly Willamette Valley wineries!) and tastings, ending the night in the Portland area; OR you can head east to explore Silver Falls State Park (if you haven’t gotten enough waterfalls on this trip).
 On your way back from Silver Falls, stop at the Leach Botanical Gardens for moss covered beauty before you’re back in the city.

 Sleep in: Portland area